 Hello World in TensorFlow

-To verify that everything works correctly, we are going to make a simple application with TensorFlow.
-We create a Python file (for example, TF_HelloWork.py) and copy the following content.
+To check that everything is working correctly, let’s make a simple application with TensorFlow.
+We create a Python file (for example, TF_HelloWorld.py) and copy the following content.

 import tensorflow as tf